fdupoux/fsarchiver/website/content/compression/_index.md

 algorithms:

 * lzo: it is very fast compression but it does not compress well.
+You can use it if you have a very slow cpu.
+You should consider lz4 if you want fast compression
-You can use it if you have a very slow cpu
+* lz4: it is very fast compression but it does not compress well.
+You can use it if you have a very slow cpu.
+It is similar to lzo but provide better performance for decompression hence it is commended over lzo.
 * gzip: it is the most common compression algorithm.
 It's quite fast and the compression ratio is good.
 * bzip2: it is a quite slow compression algorithm, but it has a very good